Skip to main content

 Swedish Lapland – a culture-rich natural wonderland

-A visit to Swedish Lapland will open up a unique world, combining vast expanses of nature, authentic Sami culture and culinary specialities.
+A visit to Swedish Lapland will open up a unique world, combining vast expanses of nature, authentic Sámi culture and culinary specialities.
+Depending on which season you come, you'll have completely different experiences – but all of them will be memorable.

-The northernmost parts of Sweden, Norway, Finland and Russia, also known as Sápmi, is the land of the indigenous population – the Sami people, who have lived here for thousands of years.
-The magnificent nature of Swedish Lapland may seem untouched, but for generations it’s been lovingly used by Samis, who divide the year into eight seasons.
-As a mark of respect for nature, they’ve named every valley and mountain peak.
+The northernmost parts of Sweden, Norway, Finland and Russia are also known as Sápmi, the land of the indigenous population.
+The Sámi people have lived here for thousands of years.
+The magnificent nature of Swedish Lapland may seem untouched, but for generations, it’s been lovingly used by Sámis, who divide the year into eight seasons.
+As a mark of respect for nature, they’ve named every valley and mountain peak in the area.

 1 / 6